Each one of our residents at Lennon House are in different stages of recovery.

 The Living in Balance Recovery Management Sessions consist of 25 sessions that offer in-depth education on focused topics: self-help, 12 Step programs, physical, social, and family issues, sexual abuse, compulsive sexual behaviours, grief and loss, financial management, nutrition and exercise, medication-assisted treatment, chronic pain and opioids, strategies for older adults, and advanced relapse prevention.

-Lennon House will address specific needs, unique to each resident within our program.
+Lennon House will address specific needs as needed to ensure each resident has the opportunity to explore a recovery program that works for them.
 Each resident progresses at their own pace.

 Next 6 - 9 Months (12 Months if needed)